tryton/trytond/doc/ref/models/models.rst

     couple of key and label when the type is `selection`.
     The format is a key/label separated by ":" per line.

+.. attribute:: DictSchemaMixin.selection_sorted

+    If the :attr:`selection` must be sorted on label by the client.

 .. attribute:: DictSchemaMixin.selection_json

     The definition of the :class:`trytond.model.fields.Function` field to